 It is important to keep unused feed stored in a dry room to keep fresh and from molding.
 Do not allow feed to remain in sacks on the floor or spilled feed to lay around, you will surely invite rodents this way!
 In some areas, grain beetles and moths can become a problem.
 You can eliminate these by freezing your food.
 With large quanities, this maybe impossible, so use a sealed bin or container.

 As you've seen, pheasant feeding is really quite easy.
 It is really personal preference on your methods and food choice.
-This page is intended as basic reference for beginners to the hobby.
+This page is intended as a basic reference for beginners to the hobby.
 I encourage beginners to contact different pheasant & peafowl keepers and learn how they feed, what they feed and other methods.
-You will likely get a number of responses, try each one to find one that suits your needs.
+You will likely get a number of responses, try each one to find one that suits your, or your bird's needs.

 The pheasants in our care are fed Purina game bird diets, supplemented every other day with either cracked corn, milo, wheat and finch seed (niger seed, millets).
 In addition, safflower, sunflower and chopped peanuts are given as treats as are parrot and softbill pellets.
 We do offer fruits and veggies every other day.
 In the winter, greens and fruits are added to the pans of dry food (see below).
 During the warmer months, seperate pans of these are given so that they can be removed at the end of the day to prevent spoilage.